Juno

 Confession of A Diver: How I Found Awareness Floating In Nothingness

-When I moved to the Caribbean, I had the chance to be surrounded by one of the best diving playground in the world.
-I took the great opportunity to dive frequently.
-Every dive had it surprises and its secrets, its poesy and its romance.
-Yet, it wasn’t just about finding that shark or that eagle ray or that murray eel.
-It was the opportunity to withdraw completely from the world, and from myself.
-It was a disengagement from my reality, a liberation of all worries.
-It was about losing all longing for worldly desires.
-But mostly, is was about letting go of doing and entering a place of just being.
+When I moved to the Caribbean, I had the privilege of being surrounded by one of the best diving playgrounds in the world.
+I seized the opportunity to dive frequently.
+Each dive held its own surprises, secrets, poetry, and romance.
+Yet, it wasn’t solely about encountering a shark, an eagle ray, or a moray eel.
+It was a chance to completely detach from the world and from my own self.
+Diving represented a disengagement from my daily reality, a release from all worries, and a shedding of worldly desires.
+Above all, it allowed me to let go of doing and embrace a state of pure being.

-While breathing underwater, I’ve never felt so disconnected from my conception of reality, this persistent illusion that I have of life at the surface.
-Yet, this void, this unconsciousness that I encountered underwater brought consciousness into my life: I became aware.
-I was aware of my breathing, of my surroundings, of every little detail that filled the space.
-I was in a state of void, filled with blissful awareness.
-I was aware not only of my body and of the existence of my mind that I discovered at 5 years old, but also of my soul, my consciousness.
+While breathing underwater, I’ve never felt so disconnected from my conventional perception of reality, that persistent illusion of life at the surface.
+Yet, this void, this unconsciousness I encountered underwater, paradoxically brought a profound consciousness into my life.
+I became acutely aware of my breathing, my surroundings, and every minute detail that surrounded me.
+In that state of void, I found myself filled with blissful awareness.
+It wasn’t just an awareness of my body and the existence of my mind, which I had pondered since the age of 7; it was also an awareness of my soul, my consciousness.

-I noticed the vast openness, the emptiness allowing all things to be.
-I understood that you can’t have something without nothing.
-Like you need empty to see solid, a background to see contrast.
-By emptying myself I allowed the ocean fill me in.
-I became interconnected with the elements: I was the ocean.
-I was the fish.
-I was part of it all.
-And that was my reality.
+I noticed the vast openness, the emptiness that allowed all things to exist.
+I came to understand that you can’t have something without nothing, just as you need emptiness to perceive solidity, a background to appreciate contrast.
+By emptying myself, I allowed the ocean to fill me in.
+I became intricately connected with the elements—I was the ocean, the fish, a part of it all.
+That was my reality.

 Living life one breath at a time.
-Every breath I inhale purifies my mind.
-Every breath I exhale releases a worry.
-It clears my mind, empties it from contaminated ideas and thoughts.
-It is a return to the essence of the mind, intrinsically pure, empty.
-Like nothing else in the world matters than breathing and being.
+Each inhalation purifies my mind, and each exhalation liberates a worry.
+It clears my mind, ridding it of contaminated ideas and thoughts, leading to a return to the mind’s intrinsic purity and emptiness.
+In those moments, nothing else in the world matters except for breathing and being.

 Breathing underwater is nothing like our daily life at the surface.
-It is one deep and long breath at a time.
-There is absolutely no rush.
-Because if you do, you die.
-So is life at the surface much different?
+It’s one deep and leisurely breath at a time.
+There’s absolutely no rush because, if you hurry, it can be fatal.
+So, is life at the surface all that different?
 Why are people rushing so much on Earth?
-Where are they trying to go if it isn’t quicker to their death bed?
+Where are they trying to go when it may not be a quicker journey to their final destination?

 How Living In A RV Made Me Rich